salahnomad/salahnomad.github.io/content/rooted-futures/ai-ancestry/weavers-prompt/index.md

 *The Weaver's Craft:* The border of a carpet isn't an afterthought; it's the first decision.
 It defines the **sacred space** where the story will unfold.
 It sets the rules and constraints.

 *The AI Translation:* **Establish Context First.** This is your System Role.
 Before you make a request, you must build the "world" for the AI.
 Instead of "write a poem," begin with: *"You are a 12th-century Andalusian poet, blind, exiled in Morocco.
 Your memory is not of sights, but of scents and sounds.
-Your tone is one of deep, melancholic wisdom."* This is the foundation of my **[Olive Tree Oracle](/rooted-futures/ai-ancestry/olive-tree-oracle/)** method.
+Your tone is one of deep, melancholic wisdom."* This principle of treating the AI as a partner to be guided is the foundation of my **[Olive Tree Oracle protocol for ethical AI interaction](/rooted-futures/ai-ancestry/olive-tree-oracle/)**.

 **Why it Works:** The border creates a container for creativity, preventing the AI from defaulting to its vast but generic training data.